Treftadaeth Eglwyswrw a'r Fro

 The Society is very grateful to our Chairman, Enid Cole who paid for the

 food prepared at the 'Caffi Celt' kitchen with the help of volunteers.

-It was decided to try to get help with cost of printing, The book is mainly
+It was decided to try to get help with cost of printing our next book,

-bi-lingual, much has been added lately due to projects being completed.
+inclusion lately due to other projects being completed.